arpg/coloradar-library/README.md

 ### 3. (Optional) Clone the Repo to Access Examples

-The image pulled in the previous step has the library installed globally and can be used with any custom setup depending on your needs.
-This step will go through some pre-defined examples, which are not necessarily how you must set up your environment.
+The images come with the library installed globally, allowing you to use it with any custom setup as needed.
+The following steps demonstrate a few predefined examples, which you can adapt or modify for your own environment.

 ```bash
 git clone https://github.com/arpg/coloradar-library.git